mcarbonneaux/golang-perl-storable/README.md

 # NAME

-golang-perl-storable — Паковщик/распаковщик из/в бинарного формата perl-storable.
+golang-perl-storable — Packer/unpacker from/to perl-storable binary format.

 # VERSION

-0.0.0-prealpha — на данный момент готово только считывание байт формата.
+0.0.0-prealpha — at the moment only reading of format bytes is ready.

 # DESCRIPTION